apache/tinkerpop/gremlin-go/README.md

 To install the Gremlin-Go as a dependency for your project, run the following in the root directory of your project that contains your `go.mod` file:

-`go get github.com/lyndonb-bq/tinkerpop/gremlin-go@gremlin-go-ms2`
+`go get github.com/apache/tinkerpop/gremlin-go[optionally append @<version>, note this requires GO111MODULE=on]`

-Note: Currently as of Milestone #2, Gremlin-Go exists in the `lyndonb-bq` fork on the `gremlin-go-ms2` branch.
-Expect this to change in the future when the project is closer to a completed state.
+Note: Currently as of Milestone #2, Gremlin-Go exists on the `gremlin-go` branch.
+Expect this to change in the future when the project is merged to .

 After running the `go get` command, your `go.mod` file should contain something similar to the following: